Creating UX Consistency for Faster Product Teams

 System Consistency

-Teams needed consistent spacing, typography, and components enforced automatically across all screens
+Teams needed consistent spacing, typography, hierarchy, colors, and components across the full product experience.

 Engineering Clarity

-Engineers required clear component variants and token mappings that translated directly into Flutter code
+Engineers needed clear component variants and token mappings that translated cleanly into Flutter.

 Design Efficiency

-Designers needed faster workflows without repeatedly redefining styles or rebuilding similar components
+Designers needed faster workflows without repeatedly redefining styles or rebuilding similar screens.

 Scalability Confidence

-The system had to support future features without increasing maintenance or design debt
+The system needed to support new features without creating more design debt or implementation confusion.

 Token System

-Centralized color, spacing, typography, and radius tokens ensured consistent UI updates across the product without manual redesign work
+Centralized color, spacing, typography, and radius tokens created a consistent foundation for future product work.

 Light/Dark Modes